Naveen-Data/Agent-007-Frontend/README.md

 ### Port Conflicts
 - If port 3000 is busy, React will automatically suggest another port
-- You can set a custom port: `PORT=3001 npm start`
+- You can set a custom port: `PORT=3001 npm start`# Updated API configuration Sun Nov 30 13:24:36 IST 2025